naga-k/naga-k/README.md

 # Welcome to my GitHub! 👋

 I'm passionate about exploring and contributing to various technologies, making the most of my free time.
-Check out some of my projects:

 ## Intrests: